Lukas-Bohez/project-one/frontend/articles/2025-ai-water-golf.md

 AI gets blamed for water consumption because it's new, shiny, and scary.
 Golf gets a pass because it's traditional, familiar, and profitable.
 But the numbers don't lie: golf courses are stealing our water at a rate that makes AI look like a responsible citizen.

 Next time someone tells you AI is destroying the planet, ask them how many golf courses they've played recently.
-The real environmental villains aren't in server farms—they're on the back nine, wearing plaid shorts and pretending to enjoy themselves.
+The real environmental villains aren't in server farmsthey're on the back nine, wearing plaid shorts and pretending to enjoy themselves.

 The choice is clear: we can have AI that helps solve our problems, or we can have golf courses that create them.
-But we can't have both—at least not without running out of water first.
+But we can't have bothat least not without running out of water first.